jupyterhub/repo2docker/docs/source/config_files.rst

-The `binder examples <https://github.com/binder-examples>`_ organization on GitHub contains a list of sample repositories  for common configurations that ``repo2docker`` can build with various configuration files such as Python and R installation in a repo.
+The `binder examples <https://github.com/binder-examples>`_ organization on GitHub contains a list of sample repositories  for common configurations that ``repo2docker`` can build with various configuration files such as Python and R installation in a repository.

 Below is a list of supported configuration files (roughly in the order of build priority):